-Donald Trump Is Un-Blocking Thousands Of Twitter Users He Blocked, Following A Court Order
+Donald Trump Is Unblocking Thousands Of Twitter Users He Blocked, Following A Court Order

 She then went around and blocked Donald Trump in return.

-Similarly @jules_su did the same, saying blocking Trump was her “first order of business.”
+Similarly, @jules_su did the same, saying blocking Trump was her “first order of business.”

-It is not clear, as of this writing, how many people Donald Trump blocked and how many he will have to un-block.
+It is not clear, as of this writing, how many people Donald Trump blocked and how many he will have to unblock.